 Another idea is to create an obstacle course.
 Get some used tires and place them on the ground so that kids can jog through them.
 They’ll have to make sure that their feet end up in the center of each tire so that they don’t fall.

 Hang a net or cloth horizontally, about three feet from the ground.
 Have kids army crawl through it.
-If you’re up for them getting dirty, wet the ground below them to make it muddy.
-You can also do this across a sandbox o that they have to crawl across the dirt.
+If they’re up for getting dirty, wet the ground below to make it muddy.
+You can also do this across a sandbox.

-You can make a laser passageway by stringing yarn across the yard.
-Encourage kids to make their way through without touching any of the yarn.
+Make a laser passageway by stringing yarn across the yard.
+Encourage kids to find their way through without touching any of the yarn.
 You can put bells on various strings of yarn so that you can hear whether a child brushed against it.

 Another obstacle course idea is to tie a rope over a kiddie pool.
 Have kids swing across the water hazard.

 If you have a sandbox, hide some army men in it.
-Kids can dig around to find as many as possible.
+Children can dig around to find as many as possible.

 12. Make Paper Airplanes

-Have kids “train” for the air force by creating paper airplanes.
+Have kids “train” for the air force by constructing paper airplanes.
 Provide plenty of stiff, lightweight paper for making the planes.
 Put out some instructions, if necessary.
-There are plenty of instructions for making paper airplanes online.
+There are plenty of online tutorials for making paper airplanes.
 These provide the basic structure.

-Then, have kids design their own paper airplanes.
-Provide markers so that the kids can make the airplanes colorful.
+Children will also have a wonderful time designing their own paper airplanes.
+Provide markers so that the airplanes can be colorful and easily recognizable.
 You can hold a contest to see whose flies the furthest or which one creates the most loops in the air.
 Give the winners a prize.

 13. Play Drill Sergeant Simon Says

 Most people know how to play Simon Says.
-The leader gets to stand in front of the group and shout out commands.
-The group needs to follow those commands, but only if the leader starts with “Simon Says.”
+Designate a leader to stand in front of the group and shout out commands.
+The guests need to follow those commands, but only if the leader starts with “Simon Says.”

 You can put a twist on this by making the leader a sergeant.
 That person must start each command with “Sergeant says.”
 The leader may also instruct the others to do army drills, like marching in place or push-ups.
 Play it up by having the guests yell back, “Yes sir!” or “Yes, ma’am!” before they perform the move.
 But only if the leader says, “Sergeant says.”

 Hold a scavenger hunt at your party by hiding several army toys around the room or yard.
-Tell the kids that these are the enemy, and they’ll need to be captured.
+These represent trophies that need to be found.

 This is an excellent time to encourage the kids to dress up in their costumes or the T-shirts that they made.
-Have the kids find as many of the toys as they can.
+Send them to find as many of the toys as they can.

-You can do this individually or split the player up into teams.
+You can do this individually or split the players up into teams.
 Award a certificate to the winner.

 15. Rescue the Injured Soldier

-This game is fun and will get the kids laughing.
+This game is fun and will get everyone laughing.
 Split them up into two teams.
-Each team will have two “injured” players.
+Each group will have two “injured” players.
 These players must stand or lie down while the other kids wrap them in toilet paper.
 Then, the medics should lay one player onto a beach towel.

 Everyone carefully grabs an edge of the towel and transports the injured player to a finish line.
 They must head back quickly to take care of the other injured soldier, though.
 Once both of the wounded soldiers are across the finish line, the game is over.
 The first team to carry both of their battered mates to the hospital is the winner.
 Award each member of that team with a Soldier’s Medal.